Gökdeniz Gürpüz

-Gökdeniz Gürpüz (born 25 February 2006) is a footballer who plays as a midfielder for Galatasaray SK.
+Gökdeniz Gürpüz (born 25 February 2006) is a footballer who plays as a midfielder for club 1.
+FC Saarbrücken.
 Born in Germany, he is a Turkey youth international.

 Early life

 He is a native of Duisburg, Germany.

 Club career

 As a youth player, he joined the youth academy of German side Hamborn 07.
 In 2014, he joined the youth academy of German side FC Schalke 04.
 In 2016, he joined the youth academy of German Bundesliga side Borussia Dortmund.
 In 2023, he joined the youth academy of Turkish side Galatasaray SK.

+On 1 July 2026, Gürpüz signed with German 3.
+Liga club 1.
+FC Saarbrücken.

 International career

 He has represented Turkey internationally at youth level.
 He has been regarded as one of the most promising prospects in Turkish football.
 He is eligible to represent Germany internationally, having been born in the country.

 Style of play

 He mainly operates as a midfielder.
 He is right-footed.

 Personal life

 He is the younger brother of Turkish footballer Göktan Gürpüz.